T-26: Production in Stalingrad

 The Stalingrad Tractor Factory (STZ) was considered as one of the factories for production of the T-26 from 1932, but production in Stalingrad did not start until August 1933.
 This process went very slowly, with great difficulties because of delays with deliveries of machining equipment and press tools for the newly built factory.
 In 1936–1939 the Design Office of the STZ developed several experimental tanks (6 TK, 4 TG, STZ-25, STZ-35) based on the T-26 tank and the STZ-5 transport tractor.
 For instance, the STZ-25 (T-25) had the turret, rear part of the hull, engine and some transmission details from the T-26 mod.
 1938, but the STZ-25 wheeled-tracked tank weighed 11.7 t and had 16–24 mm sloped armour.
 Factory managers tried to promote tanks of their own design rather than producing T-26s.
 As a result, the STZ failed to organise the series production of the T-26, but this experience helped to bring the T-34 into production in Stalingrad in 1941.
 The T-26s produced by STZ had no visual differences from other T-26s, but Stalingrad tanks were less reliable and more expensive.

-115 with a cylindrical turret and a radio, 5 with a conical turret and a radio, and 10 with a conical turret.